In this blog post, I will show you how to Secure Passwords Inside PowerShell Scripts

-How To Secure Passwords Inside a PowerShell Scripts
+Secure Passwords Inside PowerShell Scripts

 The first step I will take to secure my password is by creating a file called password.txt.
+This file will keep the password in an encrypted format.

-After I created the file, I will run the following script.
+After I create the file, I will run the following script.
+The script will prompt for a username and password.
+I will run the script to save them.

 $credential = Get-Credential